W1ckedD/expense_tracker/README.md

-# Expense Tracker
+# Expense Tarcker
-## a simple cross-platform application for tracking your daily expenses
+## a simple application for keeping track of your daily expeses
-## Built using Electron and Svelte
+## built using electron and svelte